Overall Score 6.2 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Ingress protection ratings is the rank of protection offered by a casing, against solids and water.
-In the format of IPXX, 'X' represents a number The first value of the IP rating means protection against solids say dust, while the second refers to resistance against liquids (sweat).
+Ingress protection ratings refer to the level of protection offered by an enclosure, against solids and water.
+The letters 'IP' are followed by two values The first value refers to protection against solids say dust, while the second refers to resistance against liquids (water).

 no data available to specify a protection rating